-There is no specific requirement for a Biodiversity Management Plan for the proposed development on the White Pines East site.
-However, the project team discussed this requirement at White Pines Central and it was deemed to be a rational and positive approach to develop a Biodiversity Management Plan for White Pines East as well as White Pines Central, to ensure consistency throughout the masterplan area in relation to the biodiversity enhancement measures and to improve the biodiversity value of the site for its residents as well as local biodiversity.
+The project team discussed this requirement at White Pines Central and it was deemed to be a rational and positive approach to develop a Biodiversity Management Plan for White Pines East as well as White Pines Central, to ensure consistency throughout the masterplan area in relation to the biodiversity enhancement measures and to improve the biodiversity value of the site for its residents as well as local biodiversity.

-Following the decision to incorporate a Biodiversity Management Plan into the White Pines East submission, discussions took place between the Ecologists (Alternar Limited.) and Mitchell & Associates (Landscape Architects) on how to improve the biodiversity value of the site and how to ensure that biodiversity is encouraged on site during the short, medium and long term, in line with the comments received from SDCC for both project consultations.
+Following the decision to incorporate a Biodiversity Management Plan into the White Pines East and Central submissions, discussions took place between the Ecologists (Altemar Limited.) and Mitchell & Associates (Landscape Architects) on how to improve the biodiversity value of the site and how to ensure that biodiversity is encouraged on site during the short, medium and long term, in line with the comments received from SDCC for both project consultations.
 The proposed biodiversity management plan is as a result of this consultation and cross reverences both landscape and biodiversity elements.